jkasaudhan/beautiful-jekyll/_posts/2017-01-02-bind-call-appy-usage.md

     return x * y;
   }

-  //do not foucs on `this` object in this case, it is points to normal global Window object.
+  //do not foucs on `this` object in this case, it points to normal global Window object.
   //bind in this case accepts this object and first parameter value i.e x = 10 var multiplyByTen = multiply.bind(this, 10);